wix/stylable/site/docs/getting-started.md

 * **Build an app** - If you want to use **Stylable** while building a web application, go to [Build a Stylable Application](../docs/guides/stylable-application.md).
 Read the steps and recommendations for building a performant web application that doesn't depend on other libraries for styling.

 * **Create a library** - If you want guidance in creating a component library, read [Create a Stylable Component Library](../docs/guides/stylable-component-library.md).
-Here you can follow our recommendations for building a library that can be used cross-project and includes theming, external styling and reuable components.
+Here you can follow our recommendations for building a library that can be used cross-project and includes theming, external styling and reusable components.

 * **Learn** - Take a look at our reference documents to get more acquanted with our code and for specific code examples.